-The Graduate School has created this webpage to list open graduate assistantship positions available on Western Kentucky University's campus.
-Currently, if you are interested in applying for one of the listed positions, we ask that you submit your application and application materials using the following link: http://www.wku.edu/graduate/aid/ga/details.php.
-Incomplete applications will not be considered.
+This site lists open graduate assistantship positions available on Western Kentucky University's campus.
+Details about the assistantship program are available.
 For questions about the positions themselves, be sure to e-mail the contact person listed in the job announcement.

 For Faculty and Staff:

-If you have a general GA position available please submit a description to email@example.com.
-The following information about the position should be included:
+If you have a general GA position available please submit a description to firstname.lastname@example.org.
+Please include all of the following information:

 - Job Title (50 characters or less)